compstorylab/storywrangling/README.rst

 **********************************

-To get the Zipf distribution of all ngrams in our database for a given language on a signle day, please use the ``get_zipf_dist()`` method:
+To get the Zipf distribution of all ngrams in our database for a given language on a single day, please use the ``get_zipf_dist()`` method:

 ==============  ========  ======================  =====================================